asurahago/asurahago/README.md

 <br>

-<h2 align="center">// ABOUT ME //</h2>
+<h2 align="center">// whoami //</h2>

 > *"A happy ending?
 For folks like us?
 Wrong city, wrong people."*

-Now I'm building **self-dev tools** — software for learning, growth, and personal systems.
+I'm a$ura - cs student from this world, now i bulding **self-dev tools** — software for learning, growth, and personal systems.
 Backend is where I'm heading, but I still respect every layer below.
 <br>

 <h2 align="center">// STACK //</h2>